 b.
 They require both internal and external protective systems.

 c.
 The polyethylene wrappings that are provided on top of the ductile iron pipes are prone to damage.

 ~ They are extensively used for the conveyance and disposal of runoffs and drainage.
 Usually, precast concrete pipes of varying diameters are used.

-~ They offer high resistance to fire hazards and the environmental weathering agents.
+~ They offer high resistance to fire hazards and environmental weathering agents.

 Fig: Concrete Pipes

-~ They are suitable for any type of sewer and drainage systems.
+~ They are suitable for any type of sewer and drainage system.

 ~ They are also durable.
 However, one major disadvantage of concrete pipes is that these pipes are susceptible to damage by sulfates.